just a parent. This is probably a dumb question but ... "

 information on Modifications & Accommodations, including modifications to

-curriculum and Adaptive Physical Education (PE) that Pat mentioned in her article,
+curriculum and Adapted Physical Education (PE) that Pat mentioned in her article,

 children with disabilities need accommodations and modifications in their special

 4 page printer-friendly PDF article defines accommodations and modifications and

 gives examples for books, curriculum, instruction, assignments, and behavior.

 that denying the accommodations and modifications that will allow the child equal access

 to an education is a denial of the child's right to a Free Appropriate Public Education (FAPE).
 Learn

 Howey has a B.A. in Paralegal Studies from Saint Mary-of-the-Woods College where